Sparkleleuk/Sustainability_Matters/_posts/2018-05-09-california-solar.markdown

 #### **Wimbledon goes straw-less**

 If you get thirsty while watching tennis in Wimbledon, you can still grab a beverage but you won't be able to drink it with a plastic straw.
-Wimbledon has joined several private entities in <a href="https://www.theguardian.com/environment/2018/may/01/last-straw-for-wimbledon-as-tennis-tournament-acts-on-plastic" target="_blank">banning single-use plastics</a>.
+Wimbledon has joined several organizations and private companies in <a href="https://www.theguardian.com/environment/2018/may/01/last-straw-for-wimbledon-as-tennis-tournament-acts-on-plastic" target="_blank">banning single-use plastics</a>.
 It will be using recyclable paper straws instead.
 Match point.